What is available?

 Here is a diagram (reproduced by kind permission of BBKA) which shows how the exam system looks currently in England & Wales.

-build on topics covered in the Basic Assessment and, although the modules are written theory exams, the knowledge they help to build will complement your practical experience and skills.
+The modules are written theory exams, and there are 7 in total.
+The knowledge they help to build will complement your practical experience and skills.

 (There is no module 4 – this was dropped some years ago).
 The modules may be taken in any order (except for 8 which must be last).

-As well as the full syllabus for each module, the BBKA website also includes a reading list and past papers can be obtained to aid revision and practice.
-The BBKA also provide correspondence courses for module study and these may be used by study groups, as well as by individuals, to help prepare for exams.
+There is a reading list and module past papers can be obtained to aid revision and practice.
+BBKA also provide correspondence courses for module study and these may be used by study groups, as well as by individuals, to help prepare for exams.
 A study group can be a great way of preparing for a module with others and many participate in these just to further their knowledge in a social setting without wishing to proceed to take the written exam.

 There are other resources which may help support your study and the WBKA Exam Secretary will be happy to discuss and suggest options which might suit you and can also offer some exam technique tips and advice.

 Higher practical assessments

 If written exams are definitely not for you, you might consider taking one of the higher practical assessments e.g. the General Certificate in Beekeeping Husbandry (General Husbandry).
 As with modules, WBKA use the BBKA products for candidates in Wales but you should still apply using the form provided on the WBKA website.